PulseAugur

 AI-generated summary · Google Gemini · from 2 sources.
 How we write summaries →

-AI surprise signal enhances learning and metacognition
+AI research uses "surprise" signal for enhanced learning and metacognition

 COVERAGE [2]